hazardsoft/nodejs2023Q2-service/README.md

 Create 2 config files out of `.env.example` via copy/paste:
 1. `.env` file to be used to local development (set `POSTGRES_HOST` variable to `localhost`);
 2. `.env.docker` to be used by Docker (make sure that `POSTGRES_HOST` is set to `database-service`).

+### Creating logs Folder

+Create `logs` folder in the project root.
+All created logs (if any) will appear in this folder.

 ### Running Application with Docker